EleutherAI/mp_nerf/README.md

-# MP-NeRF: Massively Parallel Natural Extension of Reference Frame for Efficient Internal to Cartesian Conversion
+# MP-NeRF: Massively Parallel Natural Extension of Reference Frame

 This is the code for the paper "Massively Parallel Natural Extension of Reference Frame for Efficient Internal to Cartesian Conversion"